sophies92/sosText/README.md

 - [1.3] [NEW] Tab name changes colour to red to show unsaved changes.
 - [1.4] [BUG] A new tab is no longer opened when selection `Cancel` in the open file dialog.
 - [1.4] [NEW] Added line numbers.
+- [1.5] [BUG] When saving in a directory without write access, the file name no longer turns green to show the file has been saved.

 ## 6 - Licence
 This program is free software: you can redistribute it and/or modify